jwatson-CO-edu/EASY64/README.md

 * I don't need to learn how to design programming languages; this does absolutely nothing by my career.
 * I am the victim of urges I can barely contain; Please send help.
 ## Statement of Purpose
-* A typed, interpreted scripting language written in C++ with the minimum working structure to be Turing Complete and Interesting to me.
+* A typed, interpreted scripting language written in C with the minimum working structure to be Turing Complete and Interesting to me.
 * The sequel to [SPARROW](https://github.com/jwatson-CO-edu/SPARROW), which was a dynamic, interpreted [Scheme](https://mitpress.mit.edu/9780262560993/the-little-schemer/) variant written in [D](https://dlang.org/).
 * This is for my own entertainment and edification.
 * No claims of utility or functionality are made or implied.